rene-s/ArchPlayground/README.md

 ### Third stage

-Log in as user, then:
+Log in as user and open a terminal.
+Then finish the installation:

 ```
 cd /usr/local/share/tmp/ArchPlayground